nicholaelaw/nicholaelaw.github.io/demo-FAlist.md

 [Font Awesome](http://fortawesome.github.io/Font-Awesome/){:target="_blank"} is an amazing package of free web icons to build your site with.
 It's easy to use and most pleasing to the eyes.
 You can do almost anything icon-related with the accompanying CSS kit: spinning, flipped, scaled or set as a list bulletin.
 How cool is that!

-It's like a premium icon solution, without a price tag.

 But I can never remember all those names!
 In fact, I can't even remember the names of those that interests me.
 So I pieced together this page mostly using codes scavenged from all over the web and a list of icons which I extracted from the source of the official listing using regex.
-Yes I'm feeling pretty good right now.
-Hopefully searchable-sortable-icon-name-in-the-tooltip contraption would help anyone who's looking to browse FA icons in a comfortable and informative way.
+Yes, I'm feeling pretty good right now.

 <style>
   .list {